 Family and Medical Leave (FMLA) Guidelines for Employers

-How to Deal With Employee Leaves and Return to Work During COVID-19 and Beyond
+How to Treat Employee Leaves and Return to Work During COVID-19 and Beyond

 With the spread of COVID-19 in 2020, more of your employees may need sick leave and family leave to quarantine and care for themselves and their loved ones.
-Two federal laws can help you with decisions about how to deal with these situations.
+Two federal laws can help you decide how to respond to these situations.

-The Family Medical Leave Act (FMLA) is a continuing law that requires employers with more than 50 employees to give employees unpaid, job-protected leave for specific family and medical reasons.
+The Family Medical Leave Act (FMLA) is a continuing law that requires employers with more than 50 employees to provide employees unpaid, job-protected leave for specific family and medical reasons.

 The 2020 Families First Coronavirus Response Act (FFCRA) is a temporary law that requires employers with fewer than 500 employees to give paid sick leave and family medical leave to employees for specific COVID-19 reasons.
 It’s in effect for leaves and payments from April 1, 2020 through December 31, 2020.